 The service performance over a period of three years is weighted 1/3.
 In this way, the LTI considers an important key management figure of DMG MORI AKTIENGESELLSCHAFT.
 The service performance is the average number of service calls per machine under warranty over the last 12 months.
 The service performance component of the LTI must fall below a threshold value before becoming bonus relevant.
-This threshold value corresponds to a target achievement of 80%.
-Reaching the target figure corresponds to a target achievement of 100%.
-It does not increase further after reaching the minimum value.
-This minimum value corresponds to a target achievement of 200%.
+This threshold value corresponds to a target achievement of 80 %.
+Reaching the target figure corresponds to a target achievement of 100 %.
+The consideration ends at a set minimum value.
+This corresponds to a target achievement of 200 %.